mrbid/NEURAL_ANIMATION_TWEENING/README.md

 It's a loss I'd be willing to take just to be different.

-Although I would run the network on a CPU with FMA auto-vectorisation rather than in a shader...
+Although I would run the network on a CPU with FMA auto-vectorisation `-mfma` rather than in a shader...
 Which again could be seen as another loss as you'd have to send each frame from the CPU over to the GPU each time; where as the traditional method easily all happens in a vertex shader on data already loaded into GPU memory.